 Prostate biopsies with fewer than 10 specimens should be billed using CPT code 88305.

-Examples on billing for qualitative IHC stains, see the Question and Answer (Q&A) section.
+For examples on billing for qualitative IHC stains, see the Question and Answer section.

 More information on billing for qualitative IHC stains can be found at www.cap.org/apps/docs/advocacy/ihc_education.pdf.